 Fickle Friends have undoubtedly created one heck of a masterpiece; this is not simply shallow, meaningless, throw-away chart hits but rather, relatable pop music with a purpose.
 The band have made good-quality and fun songs with real depth and meaning, that is definitely going to get stuck in your head.
 This is sure to be just the beginning for the band.
 I’m certain this will pave the way for a long and successful career; one which I can’t wait to witness as they continue to grow.

 ‘You Are Someone Else’ is out now and can be downloaded from iTunes – https://itunes.apple.com/gb/album/you-are-someone-else/1312920152

 Glue (Official Video)

-We hope you’ve enjoyed our review!
-What do you think of this band’s sophomore release, Past Lives?
+We hope you’ve enjoyed our review of Brighton-based, Fickle Friends’ debut album, You Are Someone Else!
+What do you think of it?
 Are you as much of a fan as us?
-What would you rate it out of 5?
-Please leave your thoughts in a comment or via our social media.
+What would you rate it?
+Please leave your thoughts in a comment or chat to us about it via our social media.

 Enjoyed this?
 Check out some of our other reviews here: